autumnleaves123/info-2300-final-project/documents/team-contract.md

 4. By what means and how frequently will we meet or communicate?

-    * communicate by WhatsApp
+    * Group communication through email and WhatsApp
-    * plan on meeting up once every other week
+    * We will meet to

 5. How will we communicate and work with our client?